-- 1) By enabling a range of Sub-Zones to provide for diverse housing to accommodate growth within Mangawhai - 2) By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that is compatible with the coastal small-town character of Mangawhai and will not result in significant adverse landscape or visual effects on the environment. - 3) By ensuring a high level of on-site residential amenity is provided by: - a. managing the location of buildings and structures; - b. managing the location of onsite water storage; - c. ensuring that the onsite outdoor living needs can be met through a variety of means; and - d. providing suitable onsite car parking and manoeuvring:
+- By enabling a range of Sub-Zones to provide for diverse housing to support the Business Sub-Zone 1 and to accommodate growth within Mangawhai. - 2) By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that will not result on significant adverse landscape or visual effects on the environment.
+By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that is compatible with the coastal small-town character of Mangawhai and will not result in significant adverse landscape or visual effects on the environment. - 3) By ensuring a high level of on site residential amenity is provided together with the appropriate maintenance of amenity to neighbouring sites and the streetscape.